newatoms/beta/_private/customers/stby/posts-and-research/combined-resume/combined-resume-post.md

 ### Internet
 By having been involved in the coming of age of the internet businesses enabling us to created a very strong and deep understanding of the workings of internet services and the creation and distribution of digital content.

+### Conlusions
+Our work experience has taught us to identify and solve problems in complex situations, understand and influence human behavior and how businesses function.